ProNeverFake/kios/README.md

 ### Usage

-This part is still under construction.
+Ok so this part is the instruction of kios.

-> BB: GOOD LUCK.
+> BB: THE INSTRUCTION IS STILL UNDER CONSTRUCTION.
+GOOD LUCK.

 ### System Structure